-What to wear for natural newborn photos at home?
+What to wear for a newborn photoshoot at home?

-One of the most common questions I hear about a photo session is – what should we wear!
+One of the most common questions I hear about a newborn photoshoot at home is – what should we wear!
 Here are some hints and tips to help with what to wear for newborn photos with me!

 As a lifestyle newborn photographer, I aim to capture relaxed natural moments with your newborn.
 So you don’t need fancy and uncomfortable clothes!
 The first thing I’d say is, wear something that you love, don’t go and change your whole style because a photographer says so!

-What should my newborn baby wear for photos?
+What should my newborn baby wear for a photoshoot?

 For clothes keep it simple.
 I suggest first of all a short sleeve, legless vest, to show off those cute arms and legs.
 A babygrow is also good, best without feet to see those cute toes.
 Both these items in the right size have the advantage of holding the clothes away from baby’s face.
 Dungarees are best avoided, as they don’t seem to suit the newborn shape, and regularly ride up and cover the face.
 Dresses can do the same, but if you’d like a dress make sure it’s not too frilly around the neck and have a nappy cover underneath.